 “On-call” is a process in which IT administrators, security operators, or other team members are available at designated times.
 An on-call schedule stipulates when IT team members are available to respond to incidents, and it typically accounts for 24/7 IT management.

-The goal of an on-call schedule is to ensure that IT team members are available to respond to incidents, any time they happen.
-This schedule may be fixed or flexible, and it may require an enterprise to place team members into rotations or groups.
+An on-call schedule’s purpose is to guarantee that IT team members are accessible to respond to events at all times.
+This schedule may be fixed or flexible, and it requires an enterprise to place team members into rotations or groups.
 It may also designate escalations and who should respond to certain types of incidents based on their impact on an enterprise and its stakeholders.

 Along with on-call schedules, an enterprise generally establishes policies to ensure that its IT team can avoid coverage lapses.
-These policies may help an IT team coordinate on-call scheduling and ensure that coverage is in place on weekends, weeknights, holidays, and all other periods.
+These policies assist an IT staff in coordinating on-call scheduling and ensuring coverage on weekends, weeknights, holidays, and other occasions.
 Additionally, they may allow an IT team to automate on-call management processes and procedures.